-- There are only 2 types of posters that may not be displayed on classroom walls during ISAT testing.
+- There are only two types of posters that may not be displayed on classroom walls during ISAT testing.
 Use your best professional judgment regarding other posters and classroom displays. - 1.
 Any poster that has step-by step instructions for answering a reading extended-response question-for example, the Reading Student-Friendly Rubrics. - 2.
-Any poster that provides definitions for those root words and affixes listed in the Illinois Assessment Framework for Reading. - Students may not get out of their seats to refer to a poster or classroom display during testing. - Test Administrators should not make reference to posters or classroom displays immediately prior to or during testing.
+Any poster that provides definitions for those root words and affixes listed in the Illinois Assessment Framework for Reading.

+- Students may not get out of their seats to refer to a poster or classroom display during testing, nor may they ask about a poster or classroom display during testing. - Test Administrators should not make reference to posters or classroom displays immediately prior to or during testing.
 Likewise, posters or classroom displays should not be added to the classroom immediately prior to or during the two-week test window.
-Posters and displays should be part of the background classroom environment.

-• Unless it is used to provide an accommodation for a student with an IEP or Section 504 Plan, posters or classroom displays may not be moved to an alternative testing location.
+Posters and displays should simply be part of the background classroom environment. - Unless it is used to provide an accommodation for a student with an IEP or Section 504 Plan, posters or classroom displays may not be moved to an alternative testing location.
 This may create an artificial environment and may lead students to believe that they should use these during testing.